Australia name squad for rest of Ashes

 Cummins, 28, missed the ongoing second Test in Adelaide after being deemed a close contact of someone who tested positive for Covid-19.

-Hazlewood, 30, was ruled out of the second Test with a rib injury.
+Hazlewood, 30, was ruled out of the second Test with a side strain.

 Australia lead the five-match series 1-0 and look set to win the second Test.